kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 `eval` command can be used for one-time _imperative_ operations.
 For operations that need to be performed repeatedly, there is a _declarative_ way to define a pipeline of functions as part of the package (in the `Kptfile`).
-For example, you might want organize resources in the package using a label `env`.
+For example, you might want label all resources in the package.
-To achieve that, you can declare `set-label` function in the `pipeline` section of `Kptfile`.
+To achieve that, you can declare `set-label` function in the `pipeline` section of `Kptfile`:
-This function will ensure that the label `env: dev` is added to all the resources in the package.

 ```shell
 pipeline: